C0rvust/Modular-Taskbar/README.md

 - [WebNowPlaying by tjhrulz](https://github.com/tjhrulz/WebNowPlaying) - Follow these [instructions](https://github.com/tjhrulz/WebNowPlaying#extension-links) to install the browser extension.

-- [Spicetify-CLI by khanhas](https://github.com/khanhas/spicetify-cli) - Follow these [instructions](https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user) to install Spicetify-CLI.
+- [Spicetify-CLI by khanhas](https://github.com/khanhas/spicetify-cli) - Follow these [instructions](https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user) to install Spicetify-CLI. _If you don't use Spotify, no further actions are required._

 - [PowershellRM by Khanhas](https://github.com/khanhas/PowershellRM#requirements) - Follow these [instructions](https://github.com/khanhas/PowershellRM#requirements) to update your powershell version. _A version update is required only for win 7 users; no further actions are required by win 10 users._